Last Updated: June 26, 2022

 - less than 30 grams of saturated fat per day, based on a 2,700 calorie diet.

-Healthy Eating Patterns from the USDA Dietary Guidelines 2015-2020 recommend that individuals consume less than 2,300 milligrams of sodium per day to achieve healthy eating patterns.
+Healthy Eating Patterns from the 2020 – 2025 Dietary Guidelines for Americans recommend that individuals consume less than 2,300 milligrams of sodium per day to achieve healthy eating patterns.

 Healthy Recipes 101’s Nutrition Guidelines